MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab03_Model_App.md

     * **Actual Start**
     * **Actual End**
 8. Drag the **Code** field and drop it in the form header.
 (You may need to minimize the Properties panel on the right side of the screen to see the field on the form.)
-9. In the Properties panel check the option **Read-only** field
+9. While still selected on the Code field, check the checkbox for the **Read-only** field in the Properties panel.
 10. Select **Owner** field and in the Properties panel change the **Field label** to **Host**
-11. Click **Save** and wait for the save to complete.
+11. Click **Save** at the top right and wait for the save to complete.
-12. Click **Publish** and wait for the publishing to complete.
+12. Click **Publish** at the top right and wait for the publishing to complete.
-13. Click on the back button in the browser.
+13. Click **Back** at the top left of the screen.
 You should now be back to the Visit entity Forms Tab.

 ## Task \#2: Edit Visit Views